Get the answers to FAQs on student insurance, then compare quotes to find the right deal for you.

-Just make an inventory of the individual items you have in your room and add up their value.
+The easy way is to use our contents calculator... alternatively, just make an inventory of the individual items you have in your room and add up their value.

 Alternatively, you can take out a policy which covers the actual value of the item.
 These policies are likely to be cheaper, but a pay-out may not cover the cost of a replacement item.

 This is dependent on your policy.
 Some will include cover for bicycles and instruments but others will class them as an extra item, so check with your insurer.
 Alternatively, specialist bicycle insurance is available.